Is frequent long distance running harmful to our bodies?Sport Medicine Health & Fitness

 3. Use SMART (specific, measurable, achievable, realistic and time-framed) goals to build up your running

 4. If you get any symptoms whilst running, then offload initially and assess your symptoms.
-If they persist, get someone to look into it early rather than when you have a full-blown injury
+If t get someone to look into it early rather than when you have a full-blown injury

 Good luck with your running and again, great question!
 BW